-There are plenty of science-fiction loving agents, but finalising your shortlist can be a painstakingly long, dull task.
+There are plenty of literary agents for science-fiction novels, but finalising your shortlist can be a painstakingly long, dull task.
 Unless you’re using AgentMatch, that is.

-We’ve done all the hard work for you: scoured the four corners of the web for every interview, interesting fact, and noteworthy quotes, it’s all there.
-So, why not take out our 7-day free trial to get complete access to all the US literary agent profiles.
+We’ve done all the hard work for you: scoured the four corners of the web for every interview, interesting fact, and noteworthy quote – it’s all there.
+So, why not take out our 7-day free trial to get complete access to all the US science fiction and fantasy agent profiles?

-Although you can still write classic space opera and find an eager market for it, there has been an increased interest in seeing more dystopia, genre collisions, and intelligent idea-driven fiction.
+Although you can still write classic space opera and find an eager adult or young adult market for it, there has been an increased interest in seeing more dystopia, genre collisions, and intelligent idea-driven fiction.